A Bag of PrettyLitter

 In most cases, cat snoring is completely normal, especially if the snoring itself is measured and consistent and if your cat has always snored.
 Snoring in cats happens when they are in their deepest stage of sleep and is not likely to be caused by common cat diseases.

-The most common cause of snoring is being overweight, so if you notice that your kitty has had a few extra meals and is starting to snore, talk to your vet about putting them on a weight loss plan.
+The most common cause of snoring is being overweight, so if you notice that your kitty has had a few additional meals and is starting to snore, talk to your vet about putting them on a weight loss plan.
 Making sure you feed your cat high-quality food and that they get enough exercise will also help.
 Learn more about healthy cat weight.

 In addition to being an overweight or obese cat, there are a few other reasons why your cat might be snoring, including their sleeping position, their unique facial features, and potential underlying causes like asthma or respiratory issues.